ppetrovtv/pine_script_docs/source/essential/Arrays.rst

     f_array_pop(_id, _cond) => _cond and array.size(_id) > 0 ? array.pop(_id) : float(na)

     if rising(high, 1)
-        // Consecutive high; push a new low on the stack. array.push(lows, low)
+        // Rising highs; push a new low on the stack. array.push(lows, low)
         // Force the return type of this `if` block to be the same as that of the next block. bool(na)